magento/devdocs/src/guides/v2.3/test/static/static-analysis.md

 ## Javascript Code Style check

 {:.bs-callout-info}
 JSCS is deprecated in PHPStorm 2020.2.
-It must be installed via a plugin.
+You must install the JSCS plugin.

 1. Go to PHPStorm preferences > Languages & Frameworks > JavaScript > Code Quality Tools > JSCS.
-1. Check "Enable" if it is unchecked.
+1. Check **Enable**, if it is unchecked.
 1. Enter the path to your node binary (the result of outputting `which node` in your terminal).
 1. Enter the path to your JSCS package: `[magento_root]/node_modules/jscs`
-1. Click the "Configuration File" radio button and in the adjacent input field enter the path to the JSCS file Magento uses, which is located in `dev/tests/static/testsuite/Magento/Test/Js/_files/jscs/.jscsrc`.
+1. Click **Configuration File** and in the adjacent input field enter the path to the JSCS file Magento uses, which is located in: `dev/tests/static/testsuite/Magento/Test/Js/_files/jscs/.jscsrc`

 ![JSCS config]({{site.baseurl}}/common/images/static-jscs.png)

-To verify it works, in any JS file add `snake_case: [],` to any object literal and you should see warning about object key not being camel cased.
+To verify it works, in any JS file add `snake_case: [],` to any object literal, and you should see a warning about not using camel case for the object key.

 ## ESLint

 1. Go to PHPStorm preferences > Languages & Frameworks > JavaScript > Code Quality Tools > ESLint.
-1. Click the "Manual ESLint configuration" radio button.
+1. Click **Manual ESLint configuration**.
 1. Fill in the adjacent input fields with the path to your node binary (the result of outputting `which node` in your terminal).
 1. Enter the path to your ESLint package: `[magento_root]/node_modules/eslint`
-1. Click the "Configuration File" radio button and in the adjacent input field enter the path to the ESLint file Magento uses, which is located in `dev/tests/static/testsuite/Magento/Test/Js/_files/eslint/.eslintrc-magento`.
+1. Click **Configuration File** and in the adjacent input field enter the path to the ESLint file Magento uses, which is located in `dev/tests/static/testsuite/Magento/Test/Js/_files/eslint/.eslintrc-magento`.

 See the image below for example configuration:

 ![ESLint]({{site.baseurl}}/common/images/static-eslint.png)

-To verify it works, in any JS file add `/** Hello world */` as a doc comment to any method, you should see a warning about the comment being on one line.
+To verify it works, in any JS file add `/** Hello world */` as a doc comment to any method, and you should see a warning about the comment being on one line.

 ## PHPCS